Salt-Free Conditioning · Warner Springs, CA

 • You are health-conscious about sodium intake and do not want it added to your water

-We usually schedule the free in-home water test in Warner Springs within a few business days.
-The test takes about an hour, a technician tests your actual water and shows you the results in plain terms, and a real person answers the phone, not a dispatcher.
+The free in-home water test takes about an hour.
+A technician tests your actual water at the tap and shows you the results in plain terms, and a real person answers the phone when you call to book it, not a dispatcher.

 Warner Springs sits at 3,000 feet on SR-79 with winter freezes and 15-18 inches of annual rainfall.
 Private wells serve rural ranch parcels throughout the area, and mountain groundwater here commonly carries iron, hardness, and sediment requiring a whole-home treatment sequence.
 Well water hardness on Warner Springs parcels scales water heaters, deposits on fixtures, and shortens appliance lifespans, and the winter freeze-thaw cycles at 3,000 feet add mechanical stress on top of the scale damage.